 Make sure to read our previous post, 6 Non-Touristy Things to Do in Cambodia, for some great ideas to add to your next trip.
 If you are traveling overland from Thailand, see about our experience crossing the Aranyaprathet / PoiPet border.

 Do you need long term travel in your future?
-Go to our Planning Page where you can learn how to prepare for a lengthy trip, see how to never check your bags on planes, find out about travel security and make sense of travel insurance, amongst others.
+Go to our Trip Planning posts, where you can learn how to prepare for a lengthy trip, see how to never check your bags on planes, find out about travel security and make sense of travel insurance, amongst others.
 And as always, feel free to Contact Us if you have any questions about our trips, we would love to hear from you!